kiltaAQ/portfolio/README.md

 # Indica's Portfolio Project

 This is my new portfolio.
 I made this portfolio to showcase my projects and introduce myself to the clients.
+I changed literally everything from the previous version of this portfolio.
+It's just looks like the whole new portfolio ngl.

 ## Demo
 [Web Demo](https://horuschild.github.io/portfolio/)